ds-modules/curriculum-guide/_sources/workflow/dowload_PDF.md

 # Download Jupyter Notebook as a PDF

-Are you interested in downloading your Jupyter Notebook as a PDF and are confused by the gazillion options available in the notebook UI to download the PDF which makes it extremely confusing to choose the right option?
+Are you interested in downloading your Jupyter Notebook as a PDF and are confused by the gazillion options available in the notebook UI?
+Do you need some guidance to choose the right option?

 ```{figure} ../images/downloadoptions.PNG
 :width: 500px